 PROMISSORY NOTE

-FOR VALUE RECEIVED, III, L.L.C., a Delaware limited liability company (the ATransferor@), promises to pay to the order of III, L.L.C., a Delaware limited liability company (the AAsset LLC@), at such address as III, L.L.C. may designate in writing to the Transferor, the principal sum of not later than , 2000.
+FOR VALUE RECEIVED, BIG ISLAND MAUI III, L.L.C., a Delaware limited liability company (the ATransferor@), promises to pay to the order of McGarret Danno III, L.L.C., a Delaware limited liability company (the AAsset LLC@), at such address as McGarret Danno III, L.L.C. may designate in writing to the Transferor, the principal sum of $30,011,850 $___________ not later than October 15 September 29, 2000.

 All sums called for, payable or to be paid hereunder shall be paid in lawful money of the United States of America which at the time of payment is legal tender for the payment of public and private debts therein.